hrtywhy/hrtywhy.github.io/_posts/2025-08-16-unmasking-clickfix.markdown

 # Conclusion: The Real Exploit Is Human Behavior

-ClickFix’s most dangerous payload isn’t code — it’s **psychology**.
+ClickFix’s most dangerous payload isn’t code but it’s **psychology**.
 These campaigns succeed by exploiting habits, trust, and the instinct to follow “official-looking” instructions, turning the victim into an active participant in their own compromise.

 Technical delivery is almost secondary; the human response is the true entry point.
-The strongest defense isn’t just better software — it’s awareness.
+The strongest defense isn’t just better software but it’s awareness.
 If a site ever asks you to run or paste a command, **close it immediately**.
 No legitimate service will require that.
-The weakest link isn’t hardware — it’s human behavior
+The weakest link isn’t hardware  but it’s human behavior

 *Think before you click — and never paste what you didn’t type yourself.*